 Typically the University News Office, FAS Communications Office, or SEAS Communications Office manages and/or directs all media calls.
 In some cases, one of those offices may direct, with your permission, a member of the media to you.
-In others cases, however, you may receive a direct call from a reporter.
-Feel free to direct the reporter to one of the communications offices or ask to call them back once you have discussed the issue further.
-Members of the University News Office, FAS Communications Office, or SEAS Communications Offices are also happy to provide informal media training, especially to those individuals who expect to be in the news frequently.
+If you receive a call directly from a reporter, feel free to direct the reporter to one of the communications offices or ask to call the reporter back once you have discussed the issue further.
+Members of the University News Office, FAS Communications Office, or SEAS Communications Offices can provide informal media training, especially to those individuals who expect to be in the news frequently.

 - Please let us know when you speak with the media.

 - Please let us know if you have appeared in the media.

 - If you need assistance on a particularly sensitive or controversial issue, please contact our office to discuss how you might best respond.

 - Remember that anything you say may appear in print, online, and other media and once it does appear it will be archived (in some form) for years to come.

 - Remember that you are speaking on behalf of yourself, not on behalf of SEAS or the University; refrain from making "institutional" comments.

 - If the reporter's questions are reasonable, be cooperative, but don't feel obligated to comment on issues outside your area of expertise.

 - Don't speculate and don't guess.
 If you don't know something, say so and refer the reporter to someone who is knowledgeable in that area.